 - sure avoidance mechanisms to apply.
-For example, while ranges are typically reducted (e.g., ECF No. 8-10, Page 47 of 118) according to DRB rules, some ranges could be alternatively protected through rounding (e.g., ECF No. 8-10, Page 57 of 118). - 70.
-I also understand that Plaintiff is seeking production of the state-by-state totals that reflect the number of individuals added to the 2020 Census totals by the GQCI program.
-We consider these totals to be clearly Title 13 protected.
-Census Bureau policy requires that information considered confidential under Title 13 must be safeguarded.61 Accordingly, the requested information is stored on a secure file space and only transmitted over secure encrypted networks when necessary. - 71.
-The Census Bureau has this information available, but it is withholding it in full because it is protected by Title 13.
+For example, while ranges are typically redacted (e.g., ECF No. 8-10, Page 47 of 118) according to DRB rules, some ranges could be alternatively protected through rounding (e.g., ECF No. 8-10, Page 57 of 118). - 70.
+I also understand that Plaintiff is seeking production of emails related to the state-by-state totals that reflect the number of individuals added to the 2020 Census totals by the GQCI program.
+We consider these numbers to be clearly Title 13 protected.
+As information protected by Title 13, Census Bureau policy prohibits this information from being sent though regular email.61 Instead, the requested information is stored on a secure file space and only transmitted over secure encrypted networks when necessary. - 71.
+The Census Bureau can identify the requested information in the secure file space, but it is withholding such information in full because it is protected by Title 13.
 If these numbers were not redacted or rounded, they would have to be considered invariant by the 2020 DAS.
-But, as explained above, the Census Bureau did not set any group quarters population data as invariant.
-The disclosure of such information without redaction, rounding or other disclosure avoidance procedure would, therefore, significantly weaken the privacy protections of the 2020 Census Disclosure Avoidance System, compromise the confidentiality protections used for the redistricting data, and undermine the Census Bureau's efforts to fulfill its duties under Title 13's confidentiality provisions for future 2020 Census data releases. - 72.
+But, as explained above, the Census Bureau did not set group quarters population data as invariant.
+The disclosure of such information without redaction or rounding would, therefore, significantly weaken the privacy protections of the 2020 Census Disclosure Avoidance System, compromise the confidentiality protections used for the redistricting data, and undermine the Census Bureau's efforts to fulfill its duties under Title 13's confidentiality provisions for future 2020 Census data releases. - 72.
 During the extensive stakeholder engagement performed to design, improve, and tune the DAS, the Census Bureau received substantial feedback from our data user community highlighting concerns related to group quarters data.
 One of those concerns was the accuracy of group quarters population counts by type at the block and block group levels.
-To address this concern, the DAS geographic spine62 was modified to isolate group quarters of the same type in their own custom block groups.
+To address this concern, the DAS geographic spine was modified to isolate group quarters of the same type in their own custom block groups.
 Then, substantial privacy-loss budget was allocated to the block-group population totals in the production redistricting data.
 Releasing further group quarters population data that have not been processed through the DAS, such as the information requested by Plaintiff, would greatly compromise the confidentiality for all respondents living in the block groups containing GQs (both those respondents residing in GQs and those in non-GQ housing units).
 The release of unintended exact information that has not been accounted for by the DAS -the data requested by Plaintiff-provides information about these populations above and beyond the controlled statistics produced by the DAS.
 Even release of state-level summaries can compromise these protections, most easily in the case of small states or for less common types of group quarters facilities.
 For example, if there were only one of particular type of group quarters facility within a geographic area (e.g., a single military/maritime vessel within a state), then unprotected state-level GQCI statistics for that type of group quarters could easily be leveraged to undermine the disclosure protections afforded to the tabulated Census data for that GQ in the published census data products, thus exposing the personal information of the facility's residents.
 Unprotected GQCI statistics for larger numbers of GQs within a state can similarly be disclosive, though the calculations to leverage these data in a privacy attack would require a bit more effort.
-This is why
+This is why the Disclosure Review Board, acting on instructions from the Data Stewardship Executive Policy Committee, applied its unweighted count rounding rules to the statelevel summaries.